BC-HKO--Prep Girls Hockey Poll

 |NR

-Others Receiving Votes: St. Paul Blades, Chisago Lakes Area, Marshall, Rock Ridge, Cloquet-Esko-Carlton, Willmar, New Ulm, Detroit Lakes, Thief River Falls.
+Others Receiving Votes: St. Paul Blades, Chisago Lakes Area, Cloquet-Esko-Carlton, Willmar, New Ulm, Minneapolis.